 When you become the personal representative of an estate, one of your functions is to locate the assets of the decedent.
 If the decedent was well organized and had an estate planning binder, that’s the first place to start.
-Well organized the state planning binder we’ll have all of the important papers, as well as a location list four other important papers and potentially an asset list.
+A well organized estate planning binder will have all of the important papers, as well as a location list for other important papers and potentially an asset list.

-If the decedent had a file cabinet or a desk at home where they kept all their important papers, that is a good place to start.
+If the decedent had a filing cabinet or a desk at home where they kept all their important papers, that is also a good place to start.

 Is there a central database where the court or the government can just tell me what my loved one owned?